ruth1445/microrep/README.md

-Replica of Mixture of Cognitive Reasoners (MiCRo)
+Replica of Mixture of Cognitive Reasoners (MiCRo);

 This project is a clean-room replication of the *Mixture of Cognitive Reasoners (MiCRo)* paper by Sabbata et al. (2025), which proposed a novel architecture combining routing and modular reasoning inspired by human cognition.